Absolutely not. We have players who attend regularly, driving up to an hour one way to enjoy the game with us.

 No, both members and guests may attend as they please.

 Possibly, depending upon the number of people taking lessons.
 However only those taking lessons and the instructor(s) will be with you.
-No experienced players.

 No, you may come late, leave early or play all day.
 Tournament play and special events excepted.